CodeDynasty-dev/codedynasty/content/README.md

-# Flamboyant News Publishing Site
+# CODEDYNASTY News Publishing Site

-Flamboyant is a modern news publishing website designed to deliver the latest news and updates in an engaging and visually appealing manner.
+CODEDYNASTY is a modern news publishing website designed to deliver the latest news and updates in an engaging and visually appealing manner.

 ## Project Structure

 ```
-flamboyant
+codedynasty
 ├── src
 │   ├── index.html        # Main HTML document
 │   ├── styles            # Directory for CSS styles